zama-ai/concrete-ml/docs/built-in-models/encrypted_dataframe.md

 ### Using a user-defined schema

-Before encryption, pre-processing is applied to the data.
-For example **string enums** first need to be mapped to integers and floating point values must be quantized.
+Before encryption, the data is preprocessed.
+For example **string enums** first need to be mapped to integers, and floating point values must be quantized.
 By default, this mapping is done automatically.
-But, when two different clients encrypt their data separately, the automatic mappings may differ, for example due to some values missing from one of the client's DataFrame.
-Thus the column can not be be selected for merging encrypted data-frames.
+However, when two different clients encrypt their data separately, the automatic mappings may differ, possibly due to some missing values in one of the client's DataFrame.
+Thus the column can not be selected when merging encrypted DataFrames.

 The Encrypted DataFrame supports user-defined mappings.
 These schemas a are defined as a dictionary where keys represent column names and values contain meta-data about the column.
 Supported column meta-data are: